Costa Brava in the South Pacific

 Room options include studios for 1 or 2, villas with 1 or 2 bedrooms, up to a beach villa sleeping 4.
 Bring your friends and share a 2 bedroom villa (and cut your per head cost)!

 We can also arrange other dates to suit your group, if you'd like to travel at a different time of the year (albeit without the formal Cathedral Cove swim event).

 Note that oceanswimsafaris.com/oceanswims.com are tour operators and we handle all your land arrangements.
 We do not book airfares for you, although we are happy to advise on flights.
-The key is that you need to be at Auckland Airport by 3pm on Thursday, March 21, to connect with the afternoon transfer to the Coromandel Peninsula.
+The key is that you need to be at Auckland Airport ready to leave on our transfer to the Coromandel at 3pm on Thursday, March 21.
 Return flights on Monday, March 25, should be booked to depart from 3pm.
 If you use flights that don't agree with these times, you may need to arrange your own transfers between the airport and Hahei.

 When you wish to make enquiries, please first lodge an Enquiry Form to give us basic information to allow us to advise you accurately...
 Click here